 SHAC members are primarily community members chosen at the beginning of every school year through an application process.
 Notices advertising the opportunity are published in local newspapers and posted on campus and district websites during the first weeks of the school year.

-Additional information regarding the districts SHAC is available from the Director of Health Services or at www.lisd.net
+Additional information regarding the district's SHAC is available from the Director of Health Services.